openstack/networking-sfc/doc/source/api.rst

 A combination of the "destination" options defines the destination of the flow.
 The l7_parameter is a place-holder that may be used to support flow classification using L7 fields, such as URL.
-If an option is not specified, it will default to wildcard value except that for ip-version, it will default to IPv4, for the source-port-id, it will default to none, and for the destination-port-id, it will default to none.
+If an option is not specified, it will default to wildcard value except for ethertype which defaults to 'IPv4', for logical-source-port and logical-destination-port which defaults to none.

 The flow-classifier-create command returns the ID of a flow classifier.